google/ExoPlayer/guide.md

 When using `SimpleExoPlayer`, additional listeners can be set on the player.
-In particular `setVideoListener` allows an application to receive events related to video rendering that may be useful for adjusting the UI (e.g. the aspect ratio of the `Surface` onto which video is being rendered).
+In particular `setVideoListener` allows an application to receive events related to video rendering that may be useful for adjusting the UI (e.g., the aspect ratio of the `Surface` onto which video is being rendered).
 Other listeners can be set to on a `SimpleExoPlayer` to receive debugging information, for example by calling `setVideoDebugListener` and `setAudioDebugListener`.